-Case Description - "On October 5, 2011, Steve Jobs tragically died of cancer.
+19 Case Description - "On October 5, 2011, Steve Jobs tragically died of cancer.
 The recently retired CEO of Apple Inc. was a legend: he had changed Apple from a company near bankruptcy to one of the largest and most profitable companies in the world.
 Moreover, he had revolutionized several industries in the process, including music, phones, and computer tablets.
 This case explores Steve Jobs' successes and the challenges facing his successor, Tim Cook.
 Could Cook continue to revitalize the Macintosh?
 With iPod sales declining for four straight years, would Cook be able to continue the iPhone's dominance of smartphones in the face of growing competition from companies such as Google and Samsung?
 Would Apple's newest creation, the iPad, continue to dominate the tablet market, or would the new competitors, ranging from Amazon to Samsung, steal, share and drive down profits?
 And could Apple thrive with Tim Cook rather than Steve Jobs at the helm?"

-Case Description - "At the end of 2014, Apple Inc. recorded the most profitable quarter of any firm in history, and its market capitalization soon topped \$700 billion.
+20 Case Description - "At the end of 2014, Apple Inc. recorded the most profitable quarter of any firm in history, and its market capitalization soon topped \$700 billion.
 'Apple Inc in 2015' explores the history of Apple, its successes under Jobs, its continued growth under Tim Cook, and the challenges facing the company in 2015.
 With iPod sales continuing their freefall, tablet sales in decline, and the Macintosh's market share remaining small, Apple was increasingly dependent on the iPhone to drive its growth.
 Could Cook continue Apple's dominance in the smartphone market in the face of growing competition?
 Could he revitalize the iPad business, become a leader in payments, with Apple Pay, and replicate Apple's success in other device categories, such as the Apple Watch, the first new product the company had released since 2010?"

-Case Description - "Focuses on competitive repositioning, organizational renewal, and personal leadership.
+21 Case Description - "Focuses on competitive repositioning, organizational renewal, and personal leadership.
 Describes how Asahi Breweries was faced with a major capacity expansion decision after succeeding in increasing market share dramatically in the traditionally stable Japanese beer industry.
 This has been done through the creation of a new product category, "Dry Beer."
 Information on industry economics, Asahi's organizational process, and competitive interaction are provided as well as an in-depth description of top management's profile and management posture at Asahi.
 Designed to allow discussion on how to make a balanced decision incorporating such market strategy issues as product strategy, competitor retaliation, advertising policy, rebate policy, and distributor relations management, as well as such organizational elements as corporate goals, financial integrity, quality control, personnel policy, management philosophy, and leadership style."

-Source: http://cb.hbsp.harvard.edu/cb/web/product\detail.seam?E=21836&R=389114-PDF-ENG&conversationId=1253082
+$Source: http://cb.hbsp.harvard.edu/cb/web/product_detail.seam?
+E=21836\&R=389114-PDF-ENG\&conversationId=1253082$

-Case Description: "The CEO of Ben & Jerry's Homemade, Inc. needed to give sales and profits a serious boost; despite the company's excellent brand equity, it was losing market share and struggling to make a profit.
+22 Case Description: "The CEO of Ben & Jerry's Homemade, Inc. needed to give sales and profits a serious boost; despite the company's excellent brand equity, it was losing market share and struggling to make a profit.
 The company's product was on store shelves in all U.S. states, but efforts to enter foreign markets had only been haphazard with non-U.S. sales accounting for just three per cent of total sales.
-The CEO needed to focus serious attention on entering the world's second largest ice cream market, Japan.
-An objective of Ben & Jerry's was to use the excess manufacturing capacity it had in the U.S., and it found that exporting ice cream from Vermont to Japan
+The CEO needed to focus serious

-"Best Buy in Crisis", John R. Wells and Galen Danskin, Harvard Business School Case Study, June 30, 2012, Product Number: 9-713-403.
-12
+"Best Buy in Crisis", John R. Wells and Galen Danskin, Harvard Business School Case Study, June 30, 2012, Product Number: 9-713-403.23